-In a previous article I wrote about Sam Leever and mentioned just how good his career was, yet it goes almost unrecognized.
+In a previous article, I wrote about Sam Leever and mentioned just how good his career was, yet it goes almost unrecognized.
+He finished with a 194-100 career record, all compiled with the Pittsburgh Pirates.
 His career winning percentage ranks 18th all-time and only six of the players ahead of him have more career wins.
-Four of those guys are hall of famers: Christy Mathewson, Whitey Ford, Lefty Grove and Albert Spalding.
+Four of those guys are Hall of Famers: Christy Mathewson, Whitey Ford, Lefty Grove and Albert Spalding.
 One of the others is Pedro Martinez who should make the Hall first ballot, and the other, Bob Caruthers, is hurt by a few things.
-He played most of his career in the American Association which doesn't have a strong presence in the Hall of Fame; he only played seven full seasons and three partial seasons so he just barely makes the Hall’s 10 year minimum for election.
-The other thing about him is he is usually at the top of the list of overlooked 19th century players so most experts of that era would have him in the Hall anyway.
+He played most of his career in the American Association which doesn't have a strong presence in the Hall of Fame; he only played seven full seasons and three partial seasons so he just barely makes the Hall...